junglesta/wherenodoctor/__LAB/chapters/01-home-cures-and-popular-beliefs.md

 Some home remedies have a direct effect on the body.
 Others seem to work only because people believe in them. **The healing power of belief can be very strong.**

 For example, I once saw a man who suffered from a very bad headache.
 To cure him, a woman gave him a small piece of yam, or sweet potato.
 She told him it was a strong painkiller.
-He believed her—and the pain went away quickly.
+He believed herand the pain went away quickly.

 It was his faith in her treatment, and not the yam itself, that made him feel better.
 Many home remedies work in this way.
 They help largely because people have faith in them.
 For this reason, they are **especially useful to cure illnesses that are partly in people’s minds, or those caused in part by a person’s beliefs, worry, or fears.**